LAUVz/nuxt-server-utils/README.md

 ## Quick Setup

-1. Add `nuxt-server-utils` dependency to your project
+1. Add `@lauvz/nuxt-server-utils` dependency to your project

 ```bash
 # Using pnpm